Understood

 Signed Application form

-You will need to sign an applicaton form at the venue.
+• You will need to sign a waiver or release document to show you understand the risks.
 Usually the organiser will provide it on arrival.

 Signed Waiver/Release form